 6. Three states have huge veteran populations.

-There are three U.S. states whose veteran populations exceed 1 million as of 2020: California with 1.64 million, Texas with 1.57 million, and Florida with 1.14 million.
+There are three U.S. states whose veteran populations exceeded 1 million as of 2020: California with 1.64 million, Texas with 1.57 million, and Florida with 1.14 million.
 And the states with the highest percentage of veterans are Alaska, Virginia, Montana, Wyoming, Hawaii, and Maine, all with around 10 percent of the adult population being veterans.
 These numbers still make up just a fraction of the country’s veterans, who can be found in all parts of the U.S.

 7. Veterans tend to be well-educated.

 People who served in the military tend to have completed higher levels of education than those who have not enlisted.
-According to the National Conference of State Legislatures, 37.1 percent of U.S. veterans have completed some college or have an associate’s degree and 27.7 percent have earned at least a bachelor’s degree.
+According to the National Conference of State Legislatures, in 2017, 37.1 percent of U.S. veterans have completed some college or have an associate’s degree and 27.7 percent have earned at least a bachelor’s degree.

 Several countries have their own holidays recognizing veterans and those who have died in wars that fall on or around November 11.
 But the important day goes by a different name outside the U.S.: In Canada, it’s Remembrance Day, and many in the UK observe both Remembrance Sunday and Armistice Day.